 What is the Sports Premium?

 The government are spending over £450 million on improving physical education (PE) and sport in primary schools over the 3 academic years 2013 to 2014, 2014 to 2015 and 2015 to 2016.
-A recent announcement suggests this will be extended to 2020.
+This has been extended to 2021.
 Schools have been given the control over how the money will be spent within the parameters of strict government criteria.

 P.E.
 National Curriculum Aims:

 - Competent pupils able to excel in a broad range of physical activities.

 - Pupils have the ability to be physically active for sustained periods of time.

 - Pupils to be able to engage in competitive sports and activities.

 - Pupils to be supported to lead healthy and active lifestyles.